Attainable housing in West Parry Sound (MZO)

 As a former member of Council I have a good understanding of the "politics" behind this proposal.
 Many years ago, Seguin Council resolved to work with Parry Sound to jointly establish a second entrance to the hospital.
 This never happened.
 Another proposal was to permit the Town to annex these lands in order that they could be economically serviced.
 Personalities got in the way and are still getting in the way.
 I strongly support affordable housing and economically/environmentally sensitive development of the area.
 My questions are as follows: (1) please show me the economics of the servicing proposal if Seguin has to take this on themselves and why previous Mayors Conn and Gibbon were wrong when they publicly stated that all development in Seguin would be under private services since the Township couldn't afford communal services; (2) please show me what involvement Seguin has carried out with seasonal and permanent residents regarding the issue of supporting the development of the infrastructure and funding the ongoing management of water and sewage systems (which would be exceptionally expensive to construct on the Canadian shield); and, you talk about municipal water and sewage from Parry Sound as an option but realistically how much of an option is it since media reports and the past track record of the two municipalities don't hold out much hope for a deal.

-Mario Buszynski asked over 2 years ago
+Mario Buszynski asked almost 3 years ago

 Thank you for your questions, Mario.
 Local municipalities have indeed been discussing portions of this land for more than a decade.
 We are pleased to be making inroads and are working with our neighbours to forge a bright, vibrant future for West Parry Sound.